 - Library: Owe library material and/or overdue fees

-- OSA: Tuition has not been paid in full
+- Registrar: Tuition has not been paid in full

 - HS Transcript: Final high school transcript has not been sent